Fire: Later human control

-Throughout much of history, cultures attempted to explain nature and the properties of matter by proposing a set of four (or five) classical elements, of which fire formed one of the components.
+Throughout much of history, cultures attempted to explain nature and the properties of matter by proposing a set of four (or five) classical elements, of which fire was one of the components.
 As scientific understanding developed following the Middle Ages, this philosophy was replaced by a set of chemical elements and their interactions.
 Instead, the classical elements found an equivalency in the states of matter: solid, liquid, gas, and plasma.

 During the 17th century, a study of combustion was made by Jan Baptist van Helmont who discovered that burning charcoal released a gas sylvestris, or wild spirit.
-This was subsequently incorporated into Phlogiston theory by Johann Joachim Becher in 1667; a concept that would dominate alchemical thinking for nearly two centuries.
+This was subsequently incorporated into Phlogiston theory by Johann Joachim Becher in 1667 and more formally by Georg Ernst Stahl in 1697; a concept that would strongly influence alchemical thinking for nearly two centuries.
 It was Antoine Lavoisier who demonstrated that combustion did not involve the release of a substance, but rather something was being taken up.
 In 1777, Lavoisier proposed a new theory of combustion based on the reaction of a material with a component of air, which he termed oxygène.
-By 1791, Lavoisier's chemistry concepts had been widely adopted by young scientists, and Phlogiston theory was rejected.
+By 1791, Lavoisier's chemical concepts had been widely adopted by young scientists, and the Phlogiston theory had been rejected.